Wall Street rises with hopes for trade deals that could forestall a recession

 NEW YORK (AP) — U.S. stocks are rising Thursday after President Donald Trump said he was set to announce an agreement on trade with the United Kingdom, the first of what Wall Street hopes will be enough to keep a recession from hitting the economy.

 Stocks have been swinging for weeks with hopes that Trump could reach deals with other countries that would lower his tariffs, which many investors believe would cause a recession if left unchecked.
-Trump said Thursday that the U.K. agreement, which is set to be announced at 10 a.m.
-Eastern, is “a full and comprehensive one.”
+Trump said Thursday that the U.K. agreement is “a full and comprehensive one.”

 “Many other deals, which are in serious stages of negotiation, to follow!” he added on his Truth Social account.